 Current Conditions

 A TRE, toxicity reduction evaluation, is a step-wise process that is used to identify the cause of effluent or ambient toxicity in a water body.
-TRE’s are used to isolate the source of toxicity, and to evaluate the effectiveness of the available toxicity control options.
+TREs are used to isolate the source of toxicity, and to evaluate the effectiveness of the available toxicity control options.
 Once control options are implemented, the discharger and Regional Water Board then confirm the reduction in toxicity.

 A Toxicity Identification Evaluation (TIE) is a study that attempts to characterize, identify, and then confirm the specific cause of toxicity observed in aquatic toxicity testing.
 TIEs generally include a step-by-step process of testing and analysis for identifying suspected toxicants in an effluent.
-U.S. EPA has developed specific, multi-phased guidelines for conducting TIEs (US EPA 1999).
+U.S. EPA has developed specific, multi-phased guidelines for conducting TIEs (U.S. EPA 1999).
 TIEs can sometimes prove difficult, as toxicity may be transient or may be caused by interactions from two or more toxicants.
 While the Provisions do not include a requirement for conducting TIEs, a discharger may incorporate a TIE as a part of a TRE.

 As indicated in Section 4 of the SIP, “[i]f a discharge causes or contributes to chronic toxicity in a receiving water body, a toxicity reduction evaluation (TRE) is required.”
 The SIP also allows multiple facilities that discharge to the same receiving water body to coordinate TREs at the discretion of the Regional Water Board.
 Additionally, permits must include a condition that requires a discharger to take every reasonable step to control toxicity once the source is identified, and provide a statement addressing potential enforcement action for any facility that fails to conduct a TRE.

-Currently, the North Coast, San Francisco Bay, Central Coast and Santa Ana Regional Water Quality Control Boards have similar language in their basin plans describing the TRE process.
-The North Coast Water Board’s Basin plan states: “If a discharge consistently exceeds an effluent limitation based on a toxicity objective in Table B [located in North Coast Basin plan], a toxicity reduction evaluation (TRE) is required.
+Currently, the North Coast, San Francisco Bay, Central Coast, and Santa Ana Regional Water Quality Control Boards have similar language in their basin plans describing the TRE process.
+The North Coast Water Board’s basin plan states: “If a discharge consistently exceeds an effluent limitation based on a toxicity objective in Table B [located in North Coast basin plan], a toxicity reduction evaluation (TRE) is required.
 The TRE shall include all reasonable steps to identify the source of toxicity.
 Once the source(s) of toxicity is identified, the discharger shall take all reasonable steps necessary to reduce toxicity to the required level.”
-In addition, San Francisco Bay Water Board’s Basin plan further explains that a TRE may be required when “…chronic toxicity still exists and new techniques for identifying and reducing toxicity become available.”
+In addition, San Francisco Bay Water Board’s basin plan further explains that a TRE may be required when “…chronic toxicity still exists and new techniques for identifying and reducing toxicity become available.”

-The Los Angeles Regional Water Board’s Basin plan states, “[e]ffluent limits for specific toxicants can be established by the Regional Board to control toxicity identified under Toxicity Identification Evaluations (TIEs),” however they do not provide narrative specifically regarding TREs.
-The Central Valley, Lahontan, Colorado River Basin, and San Diego Regional Water Quality Control Boards do not have specific information regarding TREs in their Basin plans.
+The Los Angeles Regional Water Board’s basin plan states, “[e]ffluent limits for specific toxicants can be established by the Regional Board to control toxicity identified under Toxicity Identification Evaluations (TIEs),” however they do not provide narrative specifically regarding TREs.
+The Central Valley, Lahontan, Colorado River Basin, and San Diego Regional Water Quality Control Boards do not have specific information regarding TREs in their basin plans.